estreiten/jaime/README.md

 The remote bot should be running on the specified host:port and have the same token on its config file.<br>
 It will be enough for Jaime to include the bots' environments in its board, display the logs and trigger manual or push-hook updates for them.

+### Internal arch for the curious mind
+- To avoid multiple instances of the same env/action being run, we create a ".lock" file inside the env/action folder.
+If present and a new env/action is triggered, it tries again after 10 minutes.
+If the file is still present, it keeps trying until the 30 minute breach is reached.
+Then it just stops trying to execute.

 ### Coming next
 - Support for HTTPS, both Jaime and bots.